dyhes/zulip/templates/zerver/help/create-your-organization-profile.md

 {!edit-organization-profile.md!}

-## Zulip communities directory
+## Aloha communities directory

 {!communities-directory-intro.md!}

-### Change whether your organization may be listed in the Zulip communities directory
+### Change whether your organization may be listed in the Aloha communities directory

 {!communities-directory-instructions.md!}